solana-foundation/developer-content/content/guides/token-extensions/metadata-pointer.md

 - [**UpdateField**](https://github.com/solana-labs/solana-program-library/blob/master/token-metadata/interface/src/instruction.rs#L120):
   Updates an existing token metadata field or adds to the `additional_metadata` if it does not already exist.
-Requires the account to be resized appropriately after modification.
+Requires resizing the account after modification.

 - [**RemoveKey**](https://github.com/solana-labs/solana-program-library/blob/master/token-metadata/interface/src/instruction.rs#L137):
   Deletes a key-value pair from the `additional_metadata`.
 This instruction does not apply to the required name, symbol, and URI fields.

 - [**UpdateAuthority**](https://github.com/solana-labs/solana-program-library/blob/master/token-metadata/interface/src/instruction.rs#L147):
-  Updates the authority allows to modify the token metadata.
+  Updates the authority allows to change the token metadata.

 - [**Emit**](https://github.com/solana-labs/solana-program-library/blob/master/token-metadata/interface/src/instruction.rs#L162):
   Emits the token metadata in the format of the `TokenMetadata` struct.
-This allows for account data to be stored in a different format while maintaining compatibility with the Interface standards.
+This allows account data to be stored in a different format while maintaining compatibility with the Interface standards.

 ## Getting Started